Blackwoodseller/f5-common-python/README.rst

 |Build Status| |Docs Build Status| |slack badge|

-NO LONGER UNDER ACTIVE DEVELOPMENT
+Open fork of f5-common-python
 ----------------------------------
-NOTICE: This project is no longer under active development.
+NOTICE: Original project is no longer under active development.
 F5 may still use internally for other project(s) but is no longer maintaining it publicly.

 Introduction